David Maisel: Marvel Studios

 In 2003, Maisel pitched Marvel Studios’ CEO and Chairman, Avi Arad and then pitched CEO, Isaac Perlmutter, on his idea of Marvel financing and producing its own movies in a connected cinematic universe.
 Perlmutter hired Maisel as Marvel Studios’ President.
 To execute his plan, Maisel engineered a slate-structure financing to total $525 million.

 In 2005, Maisel was promoted to Vice Chairman of Marvel Studios and, in 2006, Maisel was also elevated to the Office of the CEO of Marvel Entertainment.
 Maisel was promoted to Marvel Studios’ Chairman in 2007 and oversaw the launch of the first Iron Man franchise film in 2008.
 In 2009, Maisel arranged the sale of Marvel to Disney for $4 billion.
 In 2015, Marvel and Disney recognized and thanked Maisel as the Founding Chairman of Marvel Studios in the credits of Avengers: Age of Ultron.

 Post-Marvel

 In July 2011, Maisel was hired by Rovio Entertainment to lead its efforts to make an Angry Birds movie as Special Advisor and Executive Producer of The Angry Birds Movie.
 The film hit #1 for its opening weekend in May 2016 and grossed $350 million in worldwide box office receipts.

 In 2018, The New York Times reported that Maisel partnered with Scooter Braun to launch Mythos Studios, which acquired half of Aspen Comics.
-Along with its stake, Mythos holds the entertainment rights to Aspen's properties including the Fathom and Soulfire comic book series, both of which are in development at Mythos.
-In June 2018, Mythos announced an additional animated film about mythological god, Cupid, starring Justin Bieber as voice talent.
+In June 2018, Mythos announced an additional animated film about mythological god, Cupid, with Justin Bieber as executive producer and as voice talent.
 Cupid is one film in a cinematic universe, termed Mythos Studios' "MythoVerse".
+In 2023, Maisel began development of the Ekos universe inspired by the art and creations from Michael Turner and Geoff Johns.